m-jahani/genome_scaffolding/README.md

 Different tools for scaffolding genome assembly with HiC
 _________________________________________________________

-SALSA scaffolding pipeline on Computecanada cluster
+SALSA scaffolding pipeline on Computecanada

 Runs as: